 NCD is based on extensive international research initially in 1,000 churches in 32 countries on 5 continents.
 The research uncovered principles promoting healthy growth independent of a church’s denomination, theology, ministry model, liturgical style or size.
 NCD is principles-based not program based.
-Over the past 15 years or so, data on church health has been extended to 70,000 churches in 70 countries on 6 continents!
-Click here to download a 21 page Introduction to Natural Church Development (version 4.1 revised June 2014).
+Over the past 20 years or so, or so, data on church health has been extended to 70,000 churches in 70 countries on 6 continents!
+Click here to download a 21-page Introduction to Natural Church Development (version 4.1 revised June 2014).

 Armed with a regular “checkup” of the church’s health, leaders are equipped to: